juicyfx/libphp/README.md

 ## ⚙️ Usage

-This repository contains libraries for building PHP layers in clouds.
-You can build your package/library based on this libraries.
+This repository contains libraries for building PHP layers in clouds (AWS, ...).
+You can build your package/library based on these libraries.

 For example `@libphp/amazon-linux-2-v74`.
 Used in [`vercel-php`](https://github.com/juicyfx/vercel-php) a PHP runtime for [Vercel](https://vercel.com) platform.